 These musical notes form our major scales.
 And you can start playing these notes from any key on your Piano.
 The key you start with will become the major scale on which these notes are played.

 If you are unfamiliar with the names of keys on the piano.
 Take a look at this image and memorize the pattern.

 In the above image, the Blue colored notes represent the C Major Scale.

 Go Ahead and play it (from C to C).
 Sounds Great, right?

 Finally, play Backwards and Forward, one after another.

 One thing which is very important when playing scales is using the right finger to play every note.
-Here is a link which explains piano scales in depth with guidelines to use the right finger every time.
+Here is a link that explains piano scales in-depth with guidelines to use the right finger every time.

 Play this for a while until your hands are comfortable with it.
 Now that you are comfortable with this, go back to the scales guide above and try out every other scale.

 Week 3 & 4 – Practising Rhythm